OpenVAA/voting-advice-application/docs/troubleshooting.md

 1. `yarn dev:down`: This command will remove the unused volumes
 2. `yarn dev:stop`: This command stops the containers but keeps the volumes

-## Docker error: Load metadata for docker.io/library/node:foo
+## Docker error: Service "foo" can't be used with `extends` as it declare `depends_on`

-Docker needs to be connected to the internet to load the base Docker images.
+Update your Docker engine to a more recent version.

 ## Server error when trying to access frontend